-Professor Dr Kai Rannenberg has held the Chair of Mobile Business & Multilateral Security at Goethe University Frankfurt since 2002 and a Visiting Professorship at the National Institute for Informatics (Tokyo) since 2012.
+Professor Dr Kai Rannenberg has held the Chair of Mobile Business & Multilateral Security at Goethe University Frankfurt since 2002 and has been a Visiting Professor at the National Institute for Informatics (Tokyo) since 2012.

-- Since 1991 Kai has been active in ISO/IEC standardization in JTC 1/SC 27/WG 3 “Security evaluation criteria”.
+- Since 1991 Kai has been active in ISO/IEC standardisation in JTC 1/SC 27/WG 3 “Security evaluation criteria”.